Redeem-Grimm-Satoshi/Zolix/README.md

 # Zolix
-Say hi to Zolix..
-It helps you shutdown your computer system with ease.
-Prevents unecessary shutdown and OS crashing.
+Say Hi To Zolix..
+It Helps You Shutdown Your Computer System With Ease.
+Prevents Unecessary Shutdown And OS Crashing.